uipath-certification/uipath-certification.github.io/_posts/2021-06-15-uipath-challenge-while-if-loops.md

 - [ ] Variable Data Type Conflict
 - [x] Both a and b

+### References that you might want to have a look at :
+*  <a href="https://www.rpacertified.com/2021/06/15/do-while-uipath-tutorial.html"> Iterative UiPath Do While Loop Example </a>
+*  <a href="https://www.rpacertified.com/2020/09/09/flow-activity-to-interate2.html"> How to loop through a String array in Uipath Studio </a>

 #### Where to find out more about the UiPath While Loop activity?